d3plus/d3plus-text/example/getting-started.md

 ];
 ```

-And finally, this is how that data array would be passed to the [textBox](https://github.com/d3plus/d3plus-text#textBox) generator.
+And finally, this is how that data array would be passed to the [textBox](http://d3plus.org/docs/#TextBox):

 ```js
 new d3plus.TextBox()